 1: Set piece overkill

 This one is a giveaway of recent drama school graduates.
 I’m not knocking drama schools here: whilst there some damned good performances from people with no training, in my experience the biggest strength of professional training is versatility.
-Good amateurs are great at playing variants of their real selves – with professional training you can do a lot more.
+(Good amateurs are great at playing variants of their real selves – with professional training you can do a lot more.)
 Another asset of drama schools is learning every trick in the book to put together a great performance.
 After seen enough plays, you learn to spot the “set pieces”.
-Things that wow regular theatregoers and known by more experienced viewers to be quite easy if you know how to do it.
-Which is fine – you should be trying to impress the 95% of the audience who just want to enjoy this, not the 5% who know enough about the craft to properly judge your skills.
+Things that wow regular theatregoers are known by more experienced viewers to be quite easy if you know how.
+Which is fine – you should be trying to impress the 95% of the audience who just want to enjoy this, not the 5% who know enough about the craft to judge your skills.
 Continue reading